-The aims of the Primary Care Network are to try to maintain the individual GP practices and new ways of working together of GP surgeries and community services, share workforce and be able to provide new services.
+The aims of the PCN are to develop new ways of working together with community services, share workforce and be able to provide new services.
 We hope to improve the quality of care to patients in the local community with the involvement of different specialist roles.

 NHS 111 Service

-If you are concerned about your symptoms, or you feel you are unable to manage your symptoms at home, Use the 111 online coronavirus service.
+If you are concerned about your symptoms, or you feel you are unable to manage your symptoms at home, use the 111 online coronavirus service.
 The 111 online coronavirus service will ask about your symptoms and tell you what to do.

 Vulnerable and Shielding Patients